OPS-E2E-PPE/VBA-Docs/api/Outlook.Folder.BeforeItemMove.md

 ---
-title: Folder.BeforeItemMove Event (Outlook)
+title: Folder.BeforeItemMove event (Outlook)
 keywords: vbaol11.chm2752
 f1_keywords:
 - vbaol11.chm2752
-ms.prod: outlook
 api_name:
 - Outlook.Folder.BeforeItemMove
 ms.assetid: db75bc05-c80e-e6b8-d017-2150bc942712
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# Folder.BeforeItemMove Event (Outlook)
+# Folder.BeforeItemMove event (Outlook)

 Occurs when an item is about to be moved or deleted from a folder, either as a result of user action or through program code.